 In 1974, while filming Lepke (1975), Tony Curtis had his first experience with cocaine.
 At the time, Tony, like many dabbling with the drug, had no idea just how addicting cocaine was.
-Tony viewed it as a miracle substance that gave him the energy to keep filming and working all hours of the day and night with boundless energy.
+Tony viewed it as a miracle substance that gave him boundless energy, and made it possible to work all hours of the day and night.

-But sadly, Tony did become addicted to cocaine in the years that followed.
-The drug was how Tony coped with the fact that he just wasn’t getting the film opportunities and roles he desired any more.
-In just a few short years—and for reasons that remain quite inexplicable—Tony Curtis went from A-list celebrity to barely able to find work in the industry he’d devoted his life to:
+Sadly, Tony became a cocaine addict in the years that followed.
+The drug was his coping mechanism when–for reasons that remain quite inexplicable–Tony Curtis went from A-list celebrity to barely able to find work in the industry he’d devoted his life to:

 “When I first hit Hollywood I had really made a splash.
 Now the phone was silent.
 It was as if I had died, only someone forgot to tell me about it.
 It was during this time…that I began dabbling with what had become a very fashionable drug in Hollywood and other major cities around the country: cocaine.
 When the cocaine craze hit, no one knew how addictive it could be.”

-But Tony devoted the same energy and drive to kicking the cocaine habit as he had to becoming a star, and a 1985 intervention, coupled with his time at the Betty Ford Center, proved successful.
+But Tony devoted the same energy and drive to kicking the cocaine habit as he did to becoming a star.
+A 1985 intervention, coupled with his time at the Betty Ford Center, proved successful.

 He Was An Artist